ccronje/libcarp-pitt-notes-exercises/_episodes/03-basic-functions-I.md

 >## Exercise 6: Use Clustering to clean up author data
 > * Cluster on the Author column using: `Edit cells->Cluster and edit …`
-> * Choose 'Edit cells->Cluster and edit' from the author column (which should be split into individual values from the last exercise)
+> * Choose `Edit cells->Cluster and edit` from the author column (which should be split into individual values from the last exercise)
 > * Using the 'key collision' method with the 'fingerprint' Keying Function work through the clusters of values, merging them to a single value where appropriate
 > * Try changing the clustering method being used - which ones work well?
 {: .challenge}